erdysson/micro-frontend-examples/angular-v12/BENCHMARKS.md

 ### Comparisons

-#### 1 - configuration eager:true in host and remote applications

-### Pros:

-Here are the pros for this configuration

-### Cons:

-Here are the cons for this configuration

-#### 2 - configuration eager:false in host and remote applications
+#### 1 - configuration eager:false in host and remote applications

 #### HOST

+This is the default setting in this example applications.

 - Bundle analyze for host application